test2user-aqil/wdc_baku/README.md

 # wdc_baku

 A project that collects the current weather condition of Baku and stores it in a log file.
 The weather data is collected from a trusted weather API and stored in both JSON and CSV formats, as well as a log file.
-The script is set to run every 2 hours using GitHub Actions.
+The script is set to run every hour using GitHub Actions.

 ## Usage